Ever stared at a CrashLoopBackOff wondering what went wrong?

 pbpaste | kubectl apply -f-

-Now you have a pod with every networking and debugging tool imaginable that can run on any node.
+You get a pod with most networking and debugging tools you’d actually need, and it can run on any node.

 kubectl krew install debug